Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 Taking these points into consideration, the application should aim to:

 - Highlight the strengths & skills of self-taught developers.
-    - The content developers create regarding themselves should be front & center, acting as the focal point and the application itself should take a backseat when the content is being viewed from employers.
+    - The content developers create regarding themselves should be front & centre, acting as the focal point and the application itself should take a backseat when the content is being viewed from employers.
 - Position itself stylistically alongside other alternative hiring sources.
     - The application should sport a UI that's familiar to these existing platforms, utilizing the conventions these platforms have created to make the application's UI easily learnable.
 - Be a speedy & easy way for aspiring developers to update what they've previously done, what they're currently up to and their future goals.